strongloop/loopback/docs/api-app.md

 app.docs({basePath: 'http://localhost:3000'});
 ```

-Run your app then navigate to [the api explorer](http://petstore.swagger.wordnik.com/).
+Run your app then navigate to [the API explorer](http://petstore.swagger.wordnik.com/).
 Enter your API basepath to view your generated docs.

 ### app.use( router )